dsohrabian/csu-parking-scraper/README.md

 * Intended to be left running in background (coded for 15 minute interval requests but can remove infinite loop and run on Task Scheduler or similar)

 * Still testing accuracy, consistency and usefulness of source.
+* So far there is evidence that CSU parking strategy is relatively better because it is designed to hit 100% at peak.
+Many parking lots in the US are designed to rarely ever fill up, except holiday shopping and annual events.
+* On the other hand, CSU parking is 75% empty during breaks (which is a 1/3rd of the time).
+And due to operational limits of parking, it is still empty 50% of the time during full attendance because of post-5pm exodus of often suburban commuters.

 * The main issue on this data source is whether capacity is dictated by an arbitrary number of managed spaces or if it reflects actual physical capacity.